lucaswo/Pic2Brick/README.md

   -ms MAXSIZE, --maxsize MAXSIZE
                         Max size of an individual LEGO plate in studs.
                         Defaults to 12.
+  -rgb RGB              If not zero, RGB is used for distances between pixels,
+                        otherwise LAB.
+Defaults to 1.
 ```

 Have fun legofying around!